rwaples/Copenhagen/Files/day1.md

 Next we need to define some basic filtering options.
 First we define filters based on reads quality.
 ```
-# angsd -P 4 -b $DIR/ALL_noCHB.bamlist -ref $REF -out Results/ALL \
+# $ANGSD/angsd -P 4 -b ALL.bamlist -ref $REF -out Results/ALL \
-        -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
+#        -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
 ...
 ```
 These filters will retain only uniquely mapping reads, not tagged as bad, considering only proper pairs, without trimming, and adjusting for indel/mapping (as in samtools).
 `-C 50` reduces the effect of reads with excessive mismatches, while `-baq 1` computes base alignment quality as explained here ([BAQ](http://samtools.sourceforge.net/mpileup.shtml)) used to rule out false SNPs close to INDELS.

 Also, you may want to remove reads with low mapping quality and sites with low quality or covered by few reads (low depth).
-Under these circumnstances, the assignment of individual genotypes and SNPs is problematics, and can lead to errors.
+Under these circumnstances, the assignment of individual genotypes and SNPs is problematic, and can lead to errors.

-However, it is necessary to know the overall distribution of per-site depth, in order to avoid filtering too many sites.
+However, it is necessary to know the overall distribution of per-site depth, in order to avoid filtering too many (or few) sites.
 We first derive the distribution of quality scores and depth on our data set using ```-doQsDist 1 -doDepth 1```.
 ```
-angsd -P 4 -b ALL.bamlist -ref $REF -out Results/ALL.qc \
+$ANGSD/angsd -P 4 -b ALL.bamlist -ref $REF -out Results/ALL.qc \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
-        -doQsDist 1 -doDepth 1 -doCounts 1 -maxDepth 1000
+        -doQsDist 1 -doDepth 1 -doCounts 1 -maxDepth 800 -minQ 0 &> /dev/null
 ```
-As an illustration here, ```-maxDepth 1000``` corresponds to a per-sample average depth of 20.
+As an illustration here, ```-maxDepth 800``` corresponds to a per-sample average depth of 10.
-This option means that all sites with depth equal or greater than 1200 will be binned together.
+This option means that all sites with depth equal or greater than 800 will be binned together.

 Have a look at the files generated:
 ```